Charlie Jackman

 Charles Keith Quentin Jackman (4 February 1906 – 23 February 1988) was a cricketer who played first-class cricket for Canterbury and Auckland between 1935 and 1942 and represented New Zealand in 1935–36.

-A wicket-keeper, Jackman made his first-class debut for South Island against North Island in 1934–35, making one catch and four stumpings.
+A wicket-keeper, known for his "uncanny speed in effecting stumpings", Jackman made his first-class debut for South Island against North Island in 1934–35, making one catch and four stumpings.
 The next season, playing in the Plunket Shield for Canterbury against Wellington, he set a New Zealand record when he made seven stumpings in the match, six of them off the leg-spin of Bill Merritt.
 The record still stood in 2021.
-Later in 1935-36 he was selected for two of the four matches New Zealand played against the touring MCC.
+Later in 1935–36 he was selected for two of the four matches New Zealand played against the touring MCC.

-Jackman was educated at Christ's College, Christchurch, and worked as an accountant.
+Jackman was educated at Christ's College, Christchurch, and Canterbury College, where he graduated with a Bachelor of Laws degree in 1928.
+He was admitted as a barrister and solicitor in December 1928.
+He then studied accountancy in Christchurch, and qualified as an accountant in early 1933.
 He married Cecil Vivian Addison McConnell in Auckland in September 1937.